olivercliff/pynats/README.md

 # Installation

-Download or clone the [latest version](https://github.com/olivercliff/pynats) from GitHub, unpack and run (from the folder containing `pynats` setup.py file):
+Download or clone the [latest version](https://github.com/olivercliff/pyspi) from GitHub, unpack and run (from the folder containing `pyspi` setup.py file):

 ```
 pip install .